lorees/Botta-Bing/README.md

   10. From here you can move on to the **"Loading API Keys Section"**.
   11. Make sure you load your API Keys into the **"params"** file in the root directory
   12. Make Sure to Update your Zip Code in the **"params"** file also.
+  13. Make sure you enable the 'Google Text To Speech" API. https://console.cloud.google.com/
-  13. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
+  14. Lastly to enable the **Google Cloud SDK** you must run "gcloud init".
 Do this from the Virtual Machines Desktop .
 You will be prompted to link your newly created Google Developer API Key to the Google Cloud SDK.

 ## Loading API Keys
 Once the basic software packages are installed you need to obtain API Keys from the Below list if resources.
 First create a login and then either copy or create the keys for the below list: